antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 tye run
 ```

 You can download or clone the full solution that contains both the frontend and backend projects [here](https://github.com/dotnet/tye/tree/master/samples/frontend-backend) in Tye's Github repository.
-This sample application will be used in subsquent sections with some optional additions.
+This sample application will be used in subsequent sections with some optional additions.

 To help your services communicate with each other while running your application, Tye utilizes service discovery.
 In general terms, service discovery describes the process by which one service figures out the address of another service.
 Tye uses environment variables for specifying connection strings and URIs of services.

 The simplist way to use Tye's service discovery is through the `Microsoft.Extensions.Configuration` system - available by default in ASP.NET Core or .NET Core Worker projects.
 In addition to this, we provide the `Microsoft.Tye.Extensions.Configuration` package with some Tye-specific extensions layered on top of the configuration system.

-If you want to learn more about Tye's philosophy on service discovery and see detailed usage examples, check out this [reference doc](https://github.com/dotnet/tye/blob/master/docs/reference/service_discovery.md).
+If you want to learn more about Tye's philosophy on service discovery and see detailed usage examples, check out this [reference document](https://github.com/dotnet/tye/blob/master/docs/reference/service_discovery.md).

 Now that you are able to run a single and multi-project application with `tye run`, the next section will cover how to deploy this application to Kubernetes.